cagov/data-infrastructure/docs/learning/git.md

     5. You’ll have options to fill in other details like projects, we’ll cover those later
 5. Click the green button on the lower right that says “Create pull request”

+!!! note
-🛎️Note: This option only works for an hour after you have pushed your changes.
+        This option only works for an hour after you have pushed your changes.
 If you don’t open a pull request within that 60 minute window this button will disappear.
 Fear not!
 There is a second way to open a pull request outlined below.

 **Option 2**:
 This is the option to use if you cannot follow step 2 in Option 1.